 Cool colors are typified by blue, green and light purple.
-They have the ability to calm and soothe.
+They can calm and soothe.
 Where warm colors remind us of heat and sunshine, cool colors remind us of water and sky, even ice and snow.
 Unlike warm colors, cool colors look as though they recede, making them great for small rooms you want to appear larger.
-If you have a tiny bedroom or powder room that you want to visually enlarge, try painting a color such as light blue to make it seem more spacious.
+If you have a tiny bedroom or powder room that you want to enlarge visually, try painting a color such as light blue to make it seem more spacious.

 Light and Temperature